janardhanr6991/cpp_asgn/pointers/tasks/simple-unique-ptr/README.md

 # Assignment 3: Simple Unique Pointer

 ## Objective
-The objective of this assignment is to Understand and implement resource management in C++ by creating a minimalistic version of the `std::unique_ptr`.
+The objective of this assignment is to understand and implement resource management in C++ by creating a minimalistic version of the `std::unique_ptr`.

 ## Task
 Develop a class template, SimpleUniquePtr, that mimics the basic functionality of the C++ standard library's std::unique_ptr.
 The primary goal is to enforce exclusive ownership of dynamically allocated memory through your custom smart pointer class.